hchulkim/replication-template/README.md

 ## Computational requirements

+We strongly suggest following the requirements to install and set up the environment to run the analysis.

 ### Memory, storage and hardware Requirements

 The code was last run on a **Intel-based laptop with Linux Ubuntu 22.04.5 LTS (Jammy Jellyfish) with 1TB of total storage and 64GB of RAM**.
 Information on number of CPUs and cores is posted below: